 - New Balance is making medical masks – click here

 As these large companies come together to assist our national healthcare workers, individuals in the community are also doing their part.
 A small company in Montana has designed a 3D-printable multi-use surgical mask which individuals can make for themselves and their families.
 Many others have followed suit, designing and making masks for their community.
-Kim Bourri, a visual game artist in Utah, has started 3D printing her own masks for the community, asking for donations of filtration materials to fit over the plastic-printed frames.
+Kim Bourri, seen above, is a visual game artist in Utah who started 3D printing her own masks for the community, asking for donations of filtration materials to fit over the plastic-printed frames.
 Speaking of our brave healthcare workers, she said, “All of these people are doing their very best to protect us and I want to do my part to help them.”

 - Utah woman 3D prints masks for healthcare workers from her basement – click here